The Association for Promoting Retreats

 The Trustees meet four times a year to discuss our plans and activities for the future, and a general meeting is held each autumn, to which members are always very warmly invited.
 New Trustees are sometimes needed, and anyone interested in applying is invited to contact the Administrator to find out more.

-Revd Carol Smith, Chair of Trustees
+Revd Cameron Butland, Chair of Trustees

 Revd Alison Christian